Skip to content

 Do both if:

-At Viatsy, we design private and small-group itineraries that cover both destinations — a Seoul–Tokyo route over two weeks is one of our most requested combinations for European travelers.
+At Viatsy, we design private and small-group itineraries that cover both destinations — a Seoul–Tokyo route over two weeks is one of our most requested combinations.
 The logistics are simpler than you'd think, and the contrast between the two countries makes each feel sharper, more vivid.

 Whether you land in Incheon or Narita, one trip to this corner of Asia rarely feels like enough.